 Goodwill and other indefinite-lived intangible assets (primarily trademarks) are not amortized, but are subject to impairment analysis at least once annually.
 Such impairment analyses for goodwill require a comparison of the fair value to the carrying value of reporting units.
-We regard our reporting units to be our operating segments: health care distribution (global dental, medical and animal health) and technology and value-added services.
+We regard our reporting units to be our operating segments: health care distribution (global dental, animal health and medical) and technology and value-added services.

-During the fiscal year ended December 31, 2011, we adopted the provisions of Accounting Standards Update 2011-08, "Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment" ("ASU 2011-08"), which allows us to use qualitative factors to determine whether it is more likely than not that the fair values of our reporting units are less than their carrying values.
+We test goodwill impairment under the provisions of Accounting Standards Update 2011-08, "Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment" ("ASU 2011-08"), which allows us to use qualitative factors to determine whether it is more likely than not that the fair values of our reporting units are less than their carrying values.
 The factors that we consider in developing our qualitative assessment included: